pasqualerossi/42-Piscine/42 Piscine Exam/Exam Answers/README.md

 # EXAM TIPS

-- Get very familiar with the Level 0 and Level 1 Answers.
-As the final exam, you really only have to pass a few questions correctly, which in most cases are questions from Level 0 and 1.
 - Norminette is not in the final exam.
 - These folders and files are not completed and will be updated.